-Written communication skills may be crucial for you too, for instance, if you have an administrative job where you're drafting memos, emailing clients, or using social media.
-But if you’re not very good at these tasks, you're likely to create a bad impression.
-And if you aren't clearly getting the message across with your writing, your chances for promotions, raises and bonuses may be harmed.
+Written communication skills can be useful, even crucial, for career success.
+If you're good at business writing, you're more likely to create a good impression.
+But if you aren't getting the message across clearly with your words, your chances for getting jobs, promotions, raises and bonuses may be harmed.

 1. Have the right mind-set

 Before you begin any writing project, gather the necessary resources and have them nearby.
 The more prepared you are, the more relaxed you’ll be as you start.
 First-rate writing does not happen by accident.
 Before placing a single finger on the keyboard, take a moment to organize your thoughts and identify the primary purpose of the written communication.
 Who is your audience?
 What do you want people to know or do when they finish reading what you've written?
 Keep those answers top of mind as you write.

 2. Sort it out

 Make sure you have a game plan in place.
 What is the main message you want to get across?
 What research materials do you need to have handy?
 It’s helpful to handwrite all the key points you want to make in advance, so you don’t forget any.
 Also create a brief outline of what you’d like to cover in a logical order.
 This step can be particularly useful for larger documents that need to address many issues.

 Robert Half has been helping job seekers find great career opportunities since 1948.
 Let us help you find the right job for you.

 Professionals with strong written communication skills know it’s critical to get to the point immediately with any message, or you may lose your audience.
 Between emails, texts, the web, memos and reports, people are on information overload today, and they won’t wade through long-winded materials.